reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 Spring Boot logger has three customization routes as represented in this schematic:

 ### Change Log Level
 By default, info level logs are printed.
-We can change the log level by setting an environment variable - log.level.<package-name> and log.level.root.
+We can change the log level by setting environment variables - log.level.<package-name> and log.level.root:

 #### From Command Line